AqwamCreates/DataPredict/docs/API/Others/DistributedLearning.md

 * Model: The child model to be added to main model.

-* ExperienceReplay: The experience replay object

 ### setMainModelParameters()

 ```
-DistributedLearning:setActorCriticMainModelParameters(ActorMainModelParameters: any)
+DistributedLearning:setMainModelParameters(MainModelParameters: any)
 ```

 #### Parameters:

-* ActorMainModelParameters: The model parameters to be set for main actor model.
+* MainModelParameters: The model parameters for the main model.

 ### getActorCriticMainModelParameters()